Ive written before about how I classify myself as an omnivert.

 Even when I’m interacting in an entirely fun fashion I’ve learned too much go go go can, in a sense, be stressful.
 Particularly at events or conferences where the increased loud-talking, noise and stimulation is a distinct change.
 My body interprets the change as stress.
 In addition, if I’m not off doing the fun and frivolous, I definitely require a quiet-break to recharge in order to de-stress and keep going.

 #2.
-Stress provides me daydream time.
+Silence provides me daydream time.

 I’m a believer in and advocate of giving our brains plenty of interaction balanced with dollops of downtime.
 Daydreaming recharges me.
 Choosing to allow my mind to wander after long periods of interaction is, in fact, highly productive.
 While it looks aimless on the outside, daydreaming assists me in processing the interactions I’ve experienced and recharges my creativity.